Emails Show How An Ivy League Prof Tried To Do Damage Control For His Bogus Food Science

 “For someone who’s been a noncontroversial person for 56 years, this has been an upsetting month, and I’m ashamed of the difficulties it has given you, and our great Dyson School, College, and University,” Wansink wrote.

 The drama was only beginning.
-On March 11, Robinson, the University of Liverpool scientist who has done similar research, wrote to Wansink with shockingly simple questions about that data.
+On March 11, Robinson, the University of Liverpool scientist who has done similar research, wrote to Wansink with shockingly simple questions about some data.
 The number of children in the carrots paper, he pointed out, varied throughout the paper: Sometimes it was 147, other times 113 or 115.
 Plus, the number of carrots that the children put on their plates (17.1) didn’t equal the number they ate (11.3) plus the number they didn’t eat (6.7), as it should have.

 Wansink responded: “As you know with your study about elementary school kids and carrots, not all end up in mouths or on the tray.
 Preschoolers are even worse.
 They spill them on the floor or they stick them in pockets.
 All the numbers seem to be within one baby carrot of each other.
 Still, if we can track this data down, we’ll be able to see if this was due to recording, rounding, or measurement.”